Migration and modernization: Common questions

 When you stop replication, the Migration and modernization tool cleans up the managed disks in the subscription that was created for replication.

-What happens if I don’t complete migration after migration?
+What happens if I don't select Complete Migration after a migration?

-When you complete migration, the Migration and modernization tool cleans up the managed disks in the subscription that were created for replication.
-If you don't select Complete migration after a migration, you will continue to incur charges for these disks.
-Complete migration won't affect the disks attached to machines that have already been migrated.
+When you select Complete Migration, the Migration and modernization tool cleans up the managed disks in the subscription that were created for replication.
+If you don't select Complete migration after a migration, you continue to incur charges for these disks.
+Complete migration doesn't affect the disks attached to machines that already migrated.

 How can I migrate UEFI-based machines to Azure as Azure generation 1 VMs?

-Migration and modernization tool migrates UEFI-based machines to Azure as Azure generation 2 VMs.
-If you want to migrate them to Azure generation 1 VMs, convert the boot-type to BIOS before starting replication, and then use the Migration and modernization tool to migrate to Azure.
+The Migration and modernization tool migrates UEFI-based machines to Azure as Azure generation 2 VMs.
+If you want to migrate them as Azure generation 1 VMs, convert the boot type to BIOS before starting replication, and then use the Migration and modernization tool to migrate to Azure.

 Does Azure Migrate convert UEFI-based machines to BIOS-based machines and migrate them to Azure as Azure generation 1 VMs?

-Migration and modernization tool migrates all the UEFI-based machines to Azure as Azure generation 2 VMs.
+The Migration and modernization tool migrates all the UEFI-based machines to Azure as Azure generation 2 VMs.
 We no longer support the conversion of UEFI-based VMs to BIOS-based VMs.
-All the BIOS-based machines are migrated to Azure as Azure generation 1 VMs only.
+All the BIOS-based machines are migrated to Azure only as Azure generation 1 VMs.

 Which operating systems are supported for migration of UEFI-based machines to Azure?